🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 – Shell M Phelps

 Regular feedback and suggestions can help you stay connected with your employees.
-During these difficult times, you must empathize with your workers and keep a check on them.
+You must empathize with your workers and keep a check on them.
 This helps you to get the pulse of your workforce.

 This will increase their loyalty and trust in your leadership style and company.

 One of the most crucial employee retention strategies is helping employees achieve their short-term and long-term goals.
 It shows that you are invested in their future just as they are.
-Most millennials and Gen-Z workers will choose a lower-paying job if they see development opportunities.
+Given that millennials and Gen-Z workers are dominating the job scenario, they are more inclined to work for organizations that promise them growth and development.

 Reports show that millennials and Gen-Z workers are more inclined towards social responsibility.
 They believe in giving back to the community.
 Especially in times like this, people value empathy.